 March 25 - Around 200 Seleka fighters secure the presidential palace in Bangui as a Central African Republic rebel chief prepares to name a power-sharing government.
 Sarah Sheffer reports.

 ▶ View Transcript

-STORY: Rebel fighters from the Seleka coalition aimed to cement their seizure of power in Central African Republic by securing the presidential palace in the capital Bangui on Monday, a day after it was looted.
+Rebel fighters from the Seleka coalition move in to secure the presidential palace in the Central African Republic capital of Bangui on Monday.

 Press CTRL+C (Windows), CMD+C (Mac), or long-press the URL below on your mobile device to copy the code